U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding - NewsBreak

 Neither the Senate or the House has locked in a time to vote on the bipartisan agreement .
 Both chambers are set to leave Washington, D.C, for a two-week spring recess at the end of the week.

-The post U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding appeared first on Louisiana Illuminator .
+The post U.S. Senate strikes bipartisan agreement on $10 billion in COVID-19 funding appeared first on New Hampshire Bulletin .